-Part A Welsh Government Retail Leisure & Hospitality Rate Relief Scheme
+Part A Welsh Government Retail Leisure & Hospitality

-Part B Newport City Council Local City Centre Rate Relief Scheme 2022-23
+Rate Relief Scheme 2024-25

-To assist businesses to recover from the impact of the Covid-19 pandemic, the Welsh Government has again made available grant funding for billing authorities to deliver in 2022-23, the Retail, Leisure and Hospitality Rate Relief Scheme to reduce the rates payable for qualifying ratepayers.
+Part B Newport City Council Local City Centre Rate Relief Scheme Extension

-The Welsh Government has agreed to reimburse the Council in full for any awards made under the scheme and it is envisaged that up to 1,200 businesses will benefit from reduced rates by way of this relief.
+Welsh Government has again made available grant funding for billing authorities to deliver in 2024-25, the Retail, Leisure and Hospitality Rate Relief Scheme to reduce the rates payable for qualifying ratepayers.

-The scheme will deliver:
+Welsh Government has agreed to reimburse the Council in full for any awards made under the scheme and it is envisaged that up to 1,200 businesses could benefit from reduced rates by way of this relief.

-1. 50% rate relief in 2022-23 for qualifying properties which are broadly used for retail, leisure of hospitality.
+The scheme will deliver 40% rate relief in 2024-25 for qualifying properties which are broadly used for retail, leisure of hospitality.